-1. In 1965, the CPI was 31.5.
+- In 1965, the CPI was 31.5.
 In 1995 the CPI was 152.4.
-While it is commendable that your friend's father quit smoking, what is wrong with his explanation?

-2. What is the equivalent cost of a 1965 pack of cigarettes measured in 1995 prices?

-3. What is the equivalent cost of a 1995 pack of cigarettes measured in 1965 prices?

-4. Do both methods give you the same conclusion?

-5. The preceding example demonstrates what economists refer to as "money illusion."
+While it is commendable that your friend's father quit smoking, what is wrong with his explanation? - What is the equivalent price of a 1965 pack of cigarettes measured in 1995 prices? - What is the equivalent price of a 1995 pack of cigarettes measured in 1965 prices? - 4 Do both methods give you the same conclusion? - The preceding example demonstrates what economists refer to as "money illusion."
 Why do you think economists might choose the phrase "money illusion" to describe this behaviour?

 You are having a discussion with some friends.
-The conversation turns to a supposed lack of growth and opportunity in the Europe when compared to some Asian countries such as Japan, South Korea, Taiwan, and Singapore.
+The conversation turns to a supposed lack of growth and opportunity in the EU when compared to some Asian countries such as South Korea, Taiwan, and Singapore.
 One of your friends says, "These Asian countries must have cheated somehow.
 That's the only way they could have possibly grown so quickly."

-1. Have you learned anything in this chapter that would make you question your friend's assertion?
+- 1 Have you learned anything in this chapter that would make you question your friend's assertion? - The phenomenal growth rate of Japan between the end of World War II and the start of the

-2. The phenomenal growth rate of Japan since World War II has often been referred to as the "Japanese miracle."
+21st Century has often been referred to as the "Japanese miracle."
 Is it a miracle or is it explainable?

-3. Are the high growth rates found in these Asian countries without cost?
+3 Are the high growth rates found in these Asian countries without cost?